YanzhaoW/cosmic_radiation/README.md

-# Guidelines to the lab report about Cosmic Radiation
+# Guidelines to the Cosmic Radiation lab report

 ## Common mistakes to be avoided